All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 The Bottom Line

 The best option for a tech startup is to hire an offshore development team.
 In such a way, startup founders will save their funds and time while receiving a high-quality MVP.
-Before you hire developers for startup, you must clearly define your requirements, determine the required skill set, plan the budget, and start looking for offshore locations.
-Besides, be aware of challenges that you may encounter when outsourcing developers – specifically, time zone differences, lack of personal communication, and cultural differences.
+Before you hire developers for a startup, you must clearly define your requirements, determine the required skill set, plan the budget, and start looking for offshore locations.
+Besides, be aware of challenges that you may encounter when hiring offshore developers – specifically, time zone differences, lack of personal communication, and cultural differences.